© Unofficial Royalty 2024

 June 11, 1914 – Death of Adolf Friedrich V, Grand Duke of Mecklenburg-Strelitz in Berlin, Kingdom of Prussia, now in Brandenburg, Germany; buried in the New Crypt at the Johanniterkirche in Mirow, Grand Duchy of Mecklenburg-Strelitz, now in Mecklenburg-Vorpommern, Germany

-Adolf Friedrich was the heir apparent for 43 years and succeeded to the Grand Ducal throne on May 30, 1904, following his father’s death.
+A great-grandson of King George III of the United Kingdom, Adolf Friedrich was 14th in line of succession to the British throne at the time of his birth.
+He was the highest-ranking person in the British succession who did not hold any British titles.
+Adolf Friedrich was the heir apparent to the throne of Mecklenburg-Strelitz for 43 years and succeeded to the Grand Ducal throne on May 30, 1904, following his father’s death.
 His reign lasted for only ten years.
 In March 1914, the Grand Duke fell ill and underwent an operation in a private hospital in Berlin, Kingdom of Prussia, now in the German state of Brandenburg.
 He never fully recovered and died at the hospital.

 Unofficial Royalty: Adolf Friedrich V, Grand Duke of Mecklenburg-Strelitz